 Your COACH will DETERMINE THE PRACTICE TIMES.
-The days and times are usually 2 times per week between 1700 and 1900.
+The days and times are usually 1 hour practices, 2 times (M/W or T/TH) per week & between 1700 and 1900.
 IF THE PRACTICE TIME DOES NOT FIT INTO YOUR SCHEDULE, YOU WILL NEED TO WORK IT OUT WITHIN YOUR TEAM.
 CYS Sports is limited to three hours per week including practices and games.
+Practices for flag Football will take place on the fields outside our gym at Bldg. #2295.
+Cheerleading practices will be inside the gym at Bldg #2295.

-League Play: Games will be played during the week on Friday's beginning the week of 14 June 2019 and will continue through the week of 26 July 2019.
-There will be NO games for the Independence Day Holiday Weekend.
+League Play: Games will be played on Saturday's beginning 22 Feb 2020 and will continue through the weekend of 28 Mar 2020.
+There will be no games on the President's Day Holiday weekend.